Jan Hendrik van Kinsbergen: Russian service

-From 9 February 1772 at Iaşi he repaired river vessels captured from the Turkish Danube fleet.
+From 9 February 1772 at Iaşi he repaired river vessels captured from the Ottoman Navy's Danube fleet.
 On 12 June he got his first naval command in Russian service, bringing dispatches on a galiot to Azov.
 From 13 November he brought dispatches from the southern army to Saint Petersburg.
-He was on that occasion introduced to the empress and made a favourable impression on her with his enthusiastic plans for the Black Sea fleet.
+He was on that occasion introduced to Empress Catherine the Great and made a favourable impression on her with his enthusiastic plans for the Black Sea Fleet.
 Accordingly, on 23 April 1773 he became flotilla-commander in the Black Sea.
-His force was rather insignificant consisting of just two ketches of twelve cannon each and two yachts.
+His force was rather insignificant, consisting of just two 12-gun ketches and two yachts.
 Van Kinsbergen decided nevertheless that the moment had arrived to make a name for himself and acted as aggressively as his limited powers allowed.
-He entered the Sea of Marmara through the Bosporus, charted it as the first Western European ever, then entered the Dardanelles and finally returned to the Black Sea after duelling with a coastal fortress of Istanbul.
+He entered the Sea of Marmara through the Bosporus, charted it as the first Western European ever, then entered the Dardanelles and finally returned to the Black Sea after duelling with an Ottoman coastal fortress in Constantinople.

-Twice that year he defeated a Turkish fleet and won the title 'Hero of the Black Sea'.
-On 23 June, he encountered a Turkish flotilla of three frigates of 52 cannon and a ship-of-the-line of 75 and despite the disparity in firepower at once attacked it and wiped it out, the first major "Christian" naval victory in the Black Sea in four centuries.
+Twice that year, he defeated an Ottoman fleet and won the title 'Hero of the Black Sea'.
+On 23 June, he encountered an Ottoman flotilla of one 74-gun ship of the line and three 52-gun frigates, and despite the disparity in firepower at once attacked and wiped the flotilla, the first major "Christian" naval victory in the Black Sea in four centuries.
 His superiors were very pleased and gave him permission to raid Sinope, but this was soon changed into a mission to intercept a transport fleet headed for the Crimea.
-In the morning of 2 September he spotted the enemy fleet off Novorossiysk but at the same time a messenger brought him the order to abandon the attack in view of the force imbalance: Van Kinsbergen's original two ketches had only been reinforced by a single frigate of 32 cannon and a fireship, while the Turkish fleet numbered four ships-of-the-line, seven frigates and six transports with five thousand men infantry.
+In the morning of 2 September he spotted an Ottoman fleet off Novorossiysk but at the same time a messenger brought him the order to abandon the attack in view of the force imbalance: van Kinsbergen's original two ketches had only been reinforced by a single 32-gun frigate and a fire ship, while the Ottoman fleet numbered four ships of the line, seven frigates and six troopships with 5,000 troops aboard.

 Determined to give battle anyway, van Kinsbergen declared in front of his officers that such an order could not possibly be authentic, arrested the messenger and pursued the attack.
-Conforming to the standard tactics of the day, the Turkish fleet sailed in a formal line-of-battle.
-Van Kinsbergen realized that doing likewise would only result in the quick annihilation of his flotilla and therefore applied a modern concentration of forces: using the weather gauge he frontally attacked the leading Turkish vessel, causing the following Turkish ships to break formation.
-During the ensuing melee the Turkish fleet got so damaged and confused that it abandoned the landing attempt and withdrew.
-Van Kinsbergen's insubordination was soon forgiven and he was on 22 September rewarded with the Order of St. George, be it only in the fourth degree, which rather disappointed him.
+Conforming to the standard tactics of the day, the Ottoman fleet sailed in a formal line of battle.
+Van Kinsbergen realized that doing likewise would only result in the quick annihilation of his flotilla and therefore applied a modern concentration of forces: using the weather gauge he attacked the leading Ottoman vessel from the front, causing the following Ottoman ships to break formation.
+During the ensuing melee the Ottoman fleet got so damaged and confused that it abandoned the landing attempt and withdrew.
+Van Kinsbergen's insubordination was soon forgiven and he was on 22 September rewarded with by becoming a knight of the Order of St. George, although only the order's fourth degree, which disappointed him.